 Here are some of the main advantages and disadvantages of dental inlays:

-1) Advantages of tessellation
+Advantages of dental inlays

 Inlays are an indirect repair (fill) method used to repair large areas of damage or voids.
 Inlays have several advantages over traditional (direct) fillings: